Mac Windowserver High CPU

 2. Scroll down and select Restart.

-Have trouble doing this?
+Have trouble restarting your Mac?
 Learn how to force shut down a Mac that won’t turn off.

 2. Declutter your desktop